 Can Prescription Drugs Lead to Weight Gain?

-In addition, weight gain from medications can lead to - or worsen - medical conditions such as high blood pressure, diabetes, high cholesterol or arthritis.
+In addition, weight gain from medications can worsen, or even cause, medical conditions such as:

 How Do Medications Cause Weight Gain?

 Weight gain can be a slow process, whether it be from drugs, food, or lack of exercise.

 Exactly what causes the weight gain due to a medication is not always known.

 - Some medications can increase hunger or lead to fluid and water retention, often called edema.

 - Drugs that trigger an increase in appetite may work in the brain and change the satiety center, that alerts you when you feel full.

 - Some medications may slow you down and lead to a less active lifestyle, resulting in added pounds.

 It is often difficult to tell the difference between weight gain from a drug and weight gain from other reasons.
 If your weight gain is sudden or concerning to you, speak with your doctor.

 What Are The Risks Associated With Medication-Related Weight Gain?